daniel-wrench/reynolds_scales_project/README.md

 ## Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft

+## In progress

+- Adding to construct_database.py to return plots of certain acfs for parameter evaluation.
+- Testing speed of MFI data processing in parallel partition (spacejam) with 10 CPUs.
+Processing the MFI data takes 3 times as long in Rāpoi (at least in quicktest partition with 2-5 CPUs) as it does locally.
+Currently testing in parallel with 10 CPUs.

 ## To-do

-1. Streamline the notebook, that does draw on the final database by reading in the spectral indices and params (simply compare with construct_database.py)
+1. Streamline the notebook, that does draw on the final database by reading in the spectral indices and params (simply compare with construct_database.py). **Just need to remove the final review chunks**
-2. Run latest 1_process_data_raw.sh *locally*, with [:3] specification (check enough OMNI).
-Check length of time for local, especially comparing mfi_h2 durations.
 2. Test pipeline in Raapoi on 1 year of data.
 Use scratch storage. **Currently have downloaded all raw data**
 2. Check results and Bash scripting with Tulasi, check for efficiency.
 2. Run pipeline on as much data as possible.